 Enter the number: 122 122 is not an Armstrong number.

-If you try the above pice of code with a 3 digit number but apart from 3 digit if you tried with other digit number then the above piece of code will be failed.
+If you try the above piece of code with a 3-digit number, but if you try it with a number other than 3 digits, then the above piece of code will fail.

 So let’s try to understand with another approach where it will pass with any number of digits.
-For that we will take the help of the math matical functions help.
-But before jump into that program we need to understand one more concept which is:
+For that, we will use the help of the magic functions in math.
+But before jumping into that program, we need to understand one more concept, which is:

 Java Program to Count Number of Digits in an Integer?